gessi-chatbots/app_data_scanner_service/README.md

 ## How to use

 1. Run "Controller.py" to start the flask server.
-2. Send a POST request to the flask server with an "app_list" parameter including a json array of app package names.
+   1. Send a POST request to the flask server.
+      1. The payload of the POST request should be a JSON array with JSON objects.
+Example:
+         ```json
+         [{
+           "package_name": "net.osmand",
+           "app_name": "OsmAnd"
+         }]
-3. Receive info about the package names in a structured way.
+4. Receive info about the package names in a structured way.

 The information provided has the following formatting:
   ```json